FanSmale/NASS/README.md

 # NASS
-Official Implementation of Neighborhood Active Stratified Sampling
+Official Implementation of Neighborhood Active Stratified Sampling and Class-rebalanced deep active learning with renormalization group multiscale structural complexity.

 We provide the official implementations of the neighborhood active stratified sampling (NASS) approach family.
 The stuck pipe dataset is private and please contact us for requiring if needed.